What Types Of Wood Are Best For Smoking?

 Cherry wood has a rich and fruity flavor that pairs well with various types of meat, including poultry, beef, and game meats.
 It produces a slightly sweet and smoky taste, adding depth to your smoked dishes.
 Cherry wood also creates a beautiful mahogany color on the meat surface, making it visually appealing.

-Also read about: What's The Best Way To Grill Saffron?
+Also read about: How Do I Choose The Best Grill For My Needs?

 Peach